zeromq/libzmq/RELICENSE/mjvk.md

 # Permission to Relicense under MPLv2 or any other OSI approved license chosen by the current ZeroMQ BDFL

-This is a statement by Simon Giesecke that grants permission to relicense its copyrights in the libzmq C++ library (ZeroMQ) under the Mozilla Public License v2 (MPLv2) or any other Open Source Initiative approved license chosen by the current ZeroMQ BDFL (Benevolent
+This is a statement by Mark Jan van Kampen that grants permission to relicense its copyrights in the libzmq C++ library (ZeroMQ) under the Mozilla Public License v2 (MPLv2) or any other Open Source Initiative approved license chosen by the current ZeroMQ BDFL (Benevolent